ipetez/react-create/README.md

 ## Usage

     Usage: react-create component <component name> [options]
-    NOTE: 'rc' is a shorthand alias for the 'react-create' command

     Actions:
       comp, component            Passed in as first argument to signify component creation